darkreader/darkreader.org/src/blog/posts/5m-users.md

-There are [hundreds of bugs](https://github.com/darkreader/darkreader/issues) that need to be resolved, and many features that need to be implemented, but less than 3,000 of 5,000,000 users supported us through Open Collective since 2018.
+There are [hundreds of bugs](https://github.com/darkreader/darkreader/issues) that need to be resolved, and many features that need to be implemented, but less than 3,000 of 5,000,000 users have supported us through Open Collective since 2018.
 Just click the [DONATE](https://opencollective.com/darkreader) button.**
 🙏